learn-co-curriculum/dsc-regression-model-evaluation/README.md

 ## Objectives
 You will be able to:

-* Describe squared error to identify the difference between predicted and actual values
+* Calculate the coefficient of determination using self-constructed functions

-* Calculate the Coefficient of Determination (R-Squared) for a given regression line
+* Use the coefficient of determination to determine model performance

 ## R-Squared
 > **The $R^2$ or Coefficient of determination is a statistical measure that is used to assess the goodness of fit of a regression model**